 The first eighteen months of the curriculum focus on providing students with a foundation in the basic and clinical sciences and the art of medical practice.
-During this period, students engage in eleven Integrated Courses, the Clinical Skills Program, and the Interprofessional Longitudinal Clinical Experience.
-The course work includes eight integrated master courses (Introduction to the Profession, Scientific Foundations, Genes and Development, Attacks and Defenses, Connection to the World, Homeostasis, Energy and Metabolism, and Across the Lifespan); and three longitudinal courses (Ethics, Professional and Ethical Responsibility; Human Anatomy; and Scientific Inquiry).
+During this period, students engage in eleven Integrated Courses, the Clinical Skills course, and the Interprofessional Longitudinal Clinical Experience.
+The integrated course curriculum includes eight master courses (Introduction to the Profession, Scientific Foundations, Genes and Development, Attacks and Defenses, Connection to the World, Homeostasis, Energy and Metabolism, and Across the Lifespan); and three longitudinal courses (Professional and Ethical Responsibility, Human Anatomy, and Scientific Inquiry).

 In order to proceed to the clerkship year, a student must satisfy the following requisites:

 - 1. Pass the mandatory qualifying examinations for all first- and second-year courses.

 - 2. Pass the Clinical Skills course by attending all didactic and skill-building sessions.

 - 3. Meet all requirements of the Interprofessional Longitudinal Clinical Experience (ILCE) and MCE courses.

 - 4. Achieve clinical competence as ascertained by the OSCE assessment.

 - 6. Evaluate all of the basic science required courses and modules.

 The clerkship curriculum consists of four twelve-week integrated clerkship blocks: